 The child's parent, who is the child of the grandparent seeking visitation, has died.

 No Right to Visitation Where Parents’ Marriage is Intact

-If a court has given a grandparent visitation rights, those rights can later be modified or terminated if the child is legally adopted or a court has terminated the parental rights of the parent who is the child of the grandparent seeking visitation.
+If a Colorado Springs court has given grandparent visitation rights, those rights can later be modified or terminated if the child is legally adopted or a court has terminated the parental rights of the parent who is the child of the grandparent seeking visitation.

-- Colorado authorities remove a child from a parent's home because of such things as domestic violence or neglect.
-In such a situation, Colorado grandparents have preference for the child's placement over other potential foster parents (but not preference over the other parent), or
+Colorado Springs authorities remove a child from a parent's home because of such things as domestic violence or neglect.
+In such a situation, Colorado Springs grandparents have a preference for the child's placement over other potential foster parents (but not preference over the other parent), or

-If you are a grandparent concerned about how a divorce or other circumstances may affect your relationship with your grandkids, you should reach out to an experienced Colorado divorce and family law attorney who can advise you of your rights and outline your options.
+If you are a Colorado Springs grandparent concerned about how a divorce or other circumstances may affect your relationship with your grandkids, you should reach out to an experienced Colorado divorce attorney who can advise you of your rights and outline your options.